How to Calculate Volumetric Weight for Air Freight Easily

 ✅ This divisor is based on IATA guidelines and is widely accepted by all major international airlines.

-Note: While some express couriers like DHL or FedEx use a divisor of 5000, our calculator is strictly built for international freight forwarding using the IATA-standard 6000 divisor.
+Note: While some express couriers like DHL or FedEx use a divisor of 5000, our Volumetric Weight Calculator is strictly built for international freight forwarding using the IATA-standard 6000 divisor.

 🧮 Example Calculation